z3h4/useful-commands/HTML & CSS/css.md

         color: orange;
       }

-- **Advaltage**: Relational selectors help us write cleaner markup codes, without specifying id or class.
+- **Advaltage**: Relational selectors help us write cleaner markup codes.
+We can select elements without the need to assign them a specific ID or class.
 - **Disadvantage**: two problems

   1. Can be fragile.
 If we move elements around, our CSS rules may break.